char-com-ua/temenos-ofs-jdbc/trunk/src/org/t24/driver/test/readme.txt

-TODO

 here we will put test class and resourse files

 idea:
-if T24Connection.channel=TEST, it will connect nowhere then on any request it will return the same result based in text file (utf-8)
+if T24Connection.channel=TESTCHANNEL, it will connect nowhere then on any request it will return the same result based in text file (utf-8)